'I thought I was going to lose my life': Capitol Police officers share their harrowing January 6 stories for the first time - KION546

 “That’s the feeling that I’ll never shake,” he said.

-Both Evans and Gonell say they’ve struggled with the aftermath of the riots, with some Republicans opposing a commission to investigate what happened to them and downplaying the attack itself, even comparing the rioters to normal tourists.
+Both Evans and Gonell say they’ve struggled with the aftermath of the riots.
+Gonell said he was moved to speak out publicly after Republicans opposed a commission to investigate what happened to officers and some GOP lawmakers downplayed the attack itself, even comparing the rioters to normal tourists.

 “What kind of tour have you been on that you get beat up?
 What kind of tour?
 I’m still recovering from my hugs and kisses that day.
 My shoulder hurts, my mental, physical — it’s been straining,” Gonell said.

-Note: CLARIFICATION: This story has been updated to clarify how the two officers have struggled since the riot and that it was Gonell specifically who was motivated to speak out after Republicans opposed a commission.